Taira no Atsumori: Battle of Ichi-no-Tani

 According to The Tale of the Heike, the Taira were scattered by Yoshitsune's attack from the Ichi-no-Tani cliff.
 Kumagai no Jirō Naozane, while scanning the beach for fleeing soldiers, spotted the young Atsumori swimming towards the fleeing vessels.

 Kumagai beckoned Atsumori with his fan, taunting Atsumori by saying, “I see that you are a commander-in-chief.
 It is dishonorable to show your back to an enemy.
 Return!”

 Atsumori returned and they grappled on the beach.
 Kumagai was stronger.
 He knocked off Atsumori's helmet to deliver the finishing blow, only to be struck by the beauty of the young noble.
 Atsumori was “sixteen or seventeen years old, with a lightly powdered face and blackened teeth—a boy just the age of Naozane's own son...”

-Kumagai, wishing to spare the boy, asked for Atsumori's name, but the youth refused.
+Kumagai, wishing to spare the life of the boy, asked for Atsumori's name, but the youth refused.
 He simply said that he was famous enough that Kumagai's superiors would recognize his head when it was time to assign rewards.
 At that moment, other Minamoto warriors arrived, and Kumagai knew that if he did not kill Atsumori, the other warriors surely would.
 Kumagai reasoned that it was better if he was the one to kill Atsumori, because he could offer prayers on his behalf for the afterlife.

 Kumagai while crying beheaded the youth.
 Searching the body for something to wrap the head in, he came across a bag containing a flute.
 He realized that Atsumori must have been one of the soldiers playing music before the battle and thought, “there are tens of thousands of riders in our eastern armies, but I am sure none of them has brought a flute to the battlefield.
 Those court nobles are refined men!”

 It is said that the beheading of Atsumori is what led Kumagai to take priestly vows and become a Buddhist monk.